jesstytam/yolo_model_zoo/README.md

 #OR (these 2 lines are the same)
 python scripts/detect.py --model_name yolov8s.pt --folder_path data/input --save_detections False --confidence 0.1
 ```
+The default setting calls YOLOv8 small model and saves the detection results (images with bounding boxes).
+However, it sets the confidence to `0.1` which is rather low.
+Fiddle around with these settings until you are happy wth your predictions.

 ### Folder structure